Learn How to Reset the Electronic Parking Brake

 Do you ever find yourself pulling the parking brake expecting it to secure tight, and it doesn't quite?

-With an electronic parking brake (EPB), this process may seem more complex, but don't fret--resetting manual or electronic parking brakes is easier than you think!
+With an electronic parking brake (EPB, short for Electronic Parking Brake), this process may seem more complex, but don't fret—resetting manual or electronic parking brakes is easier than you think!

 Resets ensure your car stays safely parked when needed most.
 Let's explore this further so your vehicle stays safely parked when required.